SDPB Arts

 It was always there from the beginning.

-When I think back about the colors that I just naturally select, when you look at paintings like this behind me and you think about the very, very natural looking, you know, colors, the tones, it's what I've seen in the land, you know, why I chose to depict the land as this brown.
+When I think back about the colors that I just naturally select, when you look at things like this behind me and you think about the, very, very natural looking, you know, colors of tones, it's what I've seen in the land, you know why I chose to depict the line as this brown.

-But seeing the badlands on those muddy days, you encounter that by driving up and seeing how those roads can get.
+That's seeing the Badlands on those muddy days, you encountered that by driving up and seeing how those roads can get.

-But we can look at it and say, "Well, look at the color, look at the beauty that's, you know, something nice in that umber, that brown."
+But we can look at it and say, well, look at the color, look at the beauty.

 It doesn't look synthetic, it doesn't look fake.

-You know, I'm not talking against any of that type of aesthetic at all.
+You know, I'm not talking against any of that type of esthetic at all.

-But that's also something that was in our traditional aesthetic as well, too.
+But that's also something that was in our traditional esthetic as well too.

-If you look at the artifacts, the old regalia, the beadwork and quillwork, there's a lot of bright colors as well, too.
+If you look at the artifacts, the old regalia, the beadwork, and there's a lot of bright colors as well too.

 So all of these things are important.